gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/deploy_sample_application.md

 ![](../../resources/images/gocd-helm-chart/plugin_settings.png)

 ### Create an elastic profile

 An elastic profile is the configuration which is specific to the GoCD Elastic agent.
 While the plugin configuration deals the with global details about the Kubernetes cluster itself, the profile configuration can be used to bring up different kinds of agent pods within the same cluster to run different kinds of jobs.
-Details like the GoCD agent image and the resources that must be provided to the container is specified here.
+Details like the GoCD agent image and the resources provided to the container are specified here.

 To configure an elastic profile, go to Admin -> Elastic Profiles.
-Make sure to provide an Docker In Docker image and check the privileged mode checkbox as we are using this profile to build the docker image.
+Make sure to provide an [Docker In Docker](../designing_a_cd_pipeline/docker_workflows.md) image and check the ‘Privileged mode’ checkbox.
+This mode is essential to run the Docker in Docker image.

 ![](../../resources/images/gocd-helm-chart/profile.png)

+Once we have built the pipeline and created the jobs, we'll need to [associate the elastic profile with the job](#).
+We'll cover this in a later section.

 ### Associate profile with jobs